CivicActions/guidebook/docs/000-contributing/writing-style-guide.md

 ## Suggestions

-The [Gitlab CI build](gitlab-ci.md) outputs a list of suggestions to improve the readbility, language and grammar of the file(s) your pull requests touches.
+The [GitHub Actions build](github-actions.md) outputs a list of suggestions to improve the readbility, language and grammar of the file(s) your pull requests touches.
 You are encouraged to review and incorporate these.

 ## Specific terms